Winnetka, Illinois: Public schools

 For the history see Arthur Zilversmit, Changing schools: Progressive education theory and practice, 1930-1960 (University of Chicago Press, 1993).
 The Winnetka Public Schools system (District 36) consists of three elementary schools and two middle schools.
 Hubbard Woods (est. 1915), Crow Island (est. 1940), and Samuel Sewall Greeley (est. 1912) Elementary Schools serve grades kindergarten through four, students in fifth and sixth grades attend the Skokie School (opened 1922) and seventh and eighth graders attend the Carleton W. Washburne School (est. 1969), named after educator Carleton Washburne.
-Winnetka's schools were modeled after Washburne's educational philosophy in an experiment called the Winnetka Plan.
+Winnetka's schools were modeled after Washburne's educational philosophy in an experiment called the Winnetka Plan, which focused on giving students creative activities and social development.
 The town's schools continue to reflect his educational philosophy.
 Crow Island is a National Historic Landmark due to its significant architectural design.

-Some neighborhoods in the southern part of Winnetka are served by Avoca School District 37, which has schools in Glenview (Avoca West Elementary School; K-5) and Wilmette (Marie Murphy School; 6–8).
+Some neighborhoods in the southern part of Winnetka are served by Avoca School District 37, which has schools in Glenview (Avoca West Elementary School; K-5) and Wilmette (Marie Murphy School; grades 6-8).
 Kenilworth School District 38 (Sears School; K-8) also includes a very small portion of the southeastern part of Winnetka, near Kenilworth.

 Winnetka is in New Trier Township, and public school students who reside in Winnetka attend New Trier High School for grades 9 through 12.